 I didn’t have my paint sprayer then, or this would’ve gone much more quickly.
 It’s amazing how much time my sprayer saves me now!

 Installing the trim is quick and easy.
 Because of the style I wanted, I didn’t cut any angles in my trim to splice them together.
 Instead I used straight cuts for a bold farmhouse look.

 Then, I went around doing all the baseboards.
 Measure, cut, nail into place.
+My finish nailer is my favorite tool.
 It’s amazing how fast this goes!

 I also did the same little overhang above the doors.
 I needed help for the top farmhouse trim.
 I tried to do it on my own but balancing and attaching to the wall is much easier with two people versus just one.